-Using the tool provided, or a Phillips #2 screwdriver, loosen the three captive screws.
+Using a Phillips #2 screwdriver, loosen the three captive screws.
 Turn the screws to the left until they stop turning.
 Don't force the screws once they stop turning.

-5. Holding the back cover by the metal stand, tilt the cover up and lift it off the computer.
+5. Holding the back cover by the metal foot, tilt the cover up and lift it off the computer.
 Set the back cover aside.